Managing Cross-Cloud Auto-fulfillment costs¶

 For more information about data transfer billing, refer to Understanding Data Transfer Cost.

-Estimating and controlling costs¶
+Estimate and control costs¶

 When you configure auto-fulfillment for your listing, the following factors can affect the cost of fulfilling your listing to other regions:

-- Compute Resource Factors
+Compute Resource Factors

 Queries run by Snowflake to fulfill your listing contributes to compute resources.
 The refresh frequency that you set affects how frequently these queries run.

-- Storage Resource Factors
+Storage Resource Factors

 The size of the database, the rate at which data is appended and updated, and the rate of change in the database affect how much data is replicated and stored initially and continuously.

-- Data Transfer Resource Factors
+Data Transfer Resource Factors

 The cloud region that the listing is replicated to, and the cloud provider of that region affect the cost of data transfer.
 The more regions that consumers request your listing in, the higher the cost to fulfill those listings, due to the data transfer cost.
 For data transfer pricing, see the pricing guide (on the Snowflake website).